devfrx/modex/docs/guide/instances.md

 Enable automatic syncing in Settings:

-1. Go to **Settings > Instances**
+1. Go to **Settings > General**
-2. Enable **Auto-sync before launch**
+2. Find **Instance Sync** section
-3. When you launch from ModEx, it syncs first
+3. Enable **Auto-sync before launch**

-## Viewing Instance Contents
+4. When you launch from ModEx, it syncs first

-See what's in a game instance:
+## Viewing Installations

-1. Go to **Settings > Instances**
+See detected Minecraft installations:

-2. Click an instance
+1. Go to **Settings > Minecraft**
-3. View its current mods
+2. Detected installations are listed by launcher type
-4. Compare with your modpack
+3. View paths and set default installation

 ## Troubleshooting